 I've always thought in terms of design.

 Before "design thinking" was a phrase people used, it was already how I solved problems.
-Not just visual design, though that's where I started.
+Not only visual design, though that is where I started.

 Motion.
 Systems.
 Operations.